mrdotb/blog/content/blog/openvpn-client-on-server.md

 ## Intro

-How can I connect my vps / server as client to a Open VPN server without losing my actual ssh / vnc connection ?<br>
+How could one connect a vps or a server as client to a OpenVPN server without losing my actual ssh / vnc connection ?<br>
-Like you, I got this problem and I was unable to solve it with satisfaction.
+As you surely encoutered this problem yourself too, I was in the same boat myself and was unable to solve it with satisfaction.
 The answers I found around the internet didn't provide enought explanations.
-I used this as an occasion to learn more about linux, network and share with you the solution I found the most effective and simple.
+I used this as an occasion to learn more about linux, network and share with you the most effective yet simple solution.

 <div id="diagram">